 - 6.15.1 Remove the Tub as per instructions 6.11 - 6.15.2 Bottom slide runners only.
 Remove the two large Philips head screws securing the slide runner at the front.
 The backing plate that the screws locate into may come loose.
 This does not matter.
 It can be realigned on reassembly. - 6.15.3 Tap the slide runner from underneath at the front.
 This will knock the slide runner up and free from its location in the chassis. - Note: On the bottom lefthand slide runner the water valve mounting bracket will come away as well.
-This will mean the water and electrical connections will have to be disconnected first.
-On the top LHS slide runner the tub home microswitch will have to be disconnected. - 6.15.4 The slide runner may now be pulled forward to release it from its location in the rear of the chassis. - 6.15.5 Refit in reverse manner.
+This will mean the water and electrical connections will have to be disconnected first. - 6.15.4 The slide runner may now be pulled forward to release it from its location in the rear of the chassis. - 6.15.5 Refit in reverse manner.